-- Faster response is often tightly connected to a higher cut-off frequency ω_c . - Oscillations are due to bad margins (being close to the -1 point in the Nichols or Nyquist diagrams).
+- Faster response is often tightly connected to a higher cut-off frequency $\omega_c$ . - Oscillations are due to bad margins (being close to the -1 point in the Nichols or Nyquist diagrams).

 If needed you can add more poles and zeros to your controller, but make sure that you keep the number of poles at least as many as the zeros.
 This will ensure that the system is proper, i.e. is not containing a pure derivative.
-4.4 which must be taken into account in the design.
-This limits how fast we can change the process.

 - a.
 Calculate the closed-loop transfer function $G{yr}(s)$ from reference r to output y with your controller in the loop.
 What would be the ideal frequency response for this transfer function? - b.
-The control signal u(t) to the process is physically limited by
+The control signal u(t) to the process is physically limited by which must be taken into account in the design.
+This limits how fast we can change the process.